OctFusion: Octree-based Diffusion Models for 3D Shape Generation: Introduction

 The key challenges for an efficient 3D diffusion model include how to efficiently represent 3D shapes and how to train the associated diffusion models.
 In this paper, we propose octree-based latent representations and a unified multiscale diffusion model, named OctFusion, to address these challenges, contributing an efficient 3D diffusion scheme that can generate 3D shapes with effective resolution of up to $1024^3$ in a feed-forward manner.

 For the shape representation, we represent a 3D shape as a volumetric octree and append a latent feature on each leaf node.
 The latent features are decoded into local signed distance fields (SDFs) with a shared MLP, which are then fused into a global SDF by multi-level partition-of-unity (MPU) modules~\cite{Wang2022,Ohtake2003}.
 This representation combines the benefits of both implicit representations~\cite{Chen2019,Park2019,Mescheder2019} for representing continuous fields and explicit spatial octree structures~\cite{Wang2022} for expressing complex geometric and texture details.
 The octree can be constructed from a point cloud or a mesh by recursive subdivision; the latent features are extracted with a variational autoencoder (VAE)~\cite{Kingma2013} built upon dual octree graph networks~\cite{Wang2022}.
 The representation can also be extended to support color fields by additional latent features.
-The SDF and color fields can be converted to triangle meshes paired with an RGB color on each vertex as output with the marching cube algorithm~\cite{Lorensen1987}. \looseness=-1
+The SDF and color fields can be converted to triangle meshes paired with an RGB color on each vertex as output with the Marching Cubes algorithm~\cite{Lorensen1987}.
+Although some previous methods also utilized octree~\cite{Zheng2023} or sparse voxel~\cite{Ren2024, xiang2024structured} to achieve high-resolution 3D shape generation, their representation can not guarantee the completeness and continuity of the generated implicit field.
+On the contrary, our dual octree graph representation forms a complete coverage of the 3D bounding volume, which is further discussed in Section~\ref{sec:ablation}.